 Some conservative scholars advocate a fair hearing for the biblical text as a credible source on a par with other ancient Near Eastern texts.
 However, given entrenched dating assumptions they often cannot sustain support for a literal reading of the text beyond isolated instances.
-Two examples illustrate the dilemma for these scholars who continue in their commitment to traditional chronologies.
+Two examples illustrate the dilemma for these scholars who continue to be committed to traditional chronologies.

-The 13th century BC Exodus

-In a recent study on the several dating theories of the Exodus, the 13th century BC advocate James Hoffmeier argues persuasively on the basis of Exod 1:11, Egyptian documents, and archaeological evidence that the pharaoh of the oppression could have been no other than Ramesses II (1279–1213 BC).
-But because of his commitment to the traditional interpretation of the Merenptah Stele that [presumably] places Israel in Canaan in the 13th century BC or before, he must claim that Ramesses II was also the pharaoh of the Exodus so that the Israelites could be in Canaan during the reign of Merenptah.
+The 13th-Century BC Exodus.
+In a recent study on the several dating theories of the Exodus, the 13th-century BC advocate James Hoffmeier argues persuasively on the basis of Exod 1:11, Egyptian documents, and archaeological evidence that the pharaoh of the oppression could have been no other than Ramesses II (1279–1213 BC).
+But because of his commitment to the traditional interpretation of the Merenptah Stele that (presumably) places Israel in Canaan in the 13th century BC or before, he must claim that Ramesses II was also the pharaoh of the Exodus so that the Israelites could be in Canaan during the reign of Merenptah.

 To make this claim Hoffmeier must set aside Exod 2:23 and 4:19, passages that state Moses did not return to Egypt to lead the Exodus until the pharaoh of the oppression had died.
 According to these texts the Exodus could not have occurred in the time of Ramesses II.

-Even more challenging for this dating of the Exodus are subsequent events in Israel’s experience in the Negev, the Arabah, the Transjordan, and in Canaan.
-None of the dates for these events (based on an Exodus in the time or Ramesses II) are compatible with the archaeological evidence.
+Even more challenging for this dating of the Exodus are subsequent events that the people of Israel experience in the Negev, the Arabah, the Transjordan, and Canaan.
+None of the dates for these events (based on an Exodus in the time of Ramesses II) are compatible with the archaeological evidence.

-The Conquest of Jericho

-The Bible provides possible interpretive information for the period of abandonment of Jericho (Tell es-Sultan) after its destruction by Joshua.
+The Conquest of Jericho.
+The Bible provides possible interpretive information for the abandonment of Jericho (Tell es-Sultan) after its destruction by Joshua.
 According to Josh 6:26, the Israelites burned the site, and Joshua cursed it and whoever might rebuild it.
 Joshua 6:26 and 1 Kgs 16:34 claim the site lay fallow until Hiel of Bethel rebuilt it in the time of Ahab.
 Though ignored by scholars, this occupation sequence makes sense of certain archaeological evidence.

-A deep fallow stratum in Kathleen Kenyon’s Trench I at Tell es-Sultan (Jericho) is sandwiched between an arguable late 12th century BC destruction (a collapsed wall) and a later Iron II reoccupation of the mound.
+A deep fallow stratum in Kathleen Kenyon’s Trench I at Tell es-Sultan (Jericho) is sandwiched between an arguable late 12th-century BC destruction (a collapsed wall) and a later Iron II reoccupation of the mound.
 This archaeological sequence agrees with the biblical details.

 The Missing Discipline: Egyptology

 In addition to biblical studies and archaeology, familiarity with Egypt’s dynastic history is necessary to envision Israel’s place in the larger history of the ancient Near East.
-Three major fields of study—biblical, archaeological, and ancient Egyptian, should be synthesized in scholarly reconstructions of Israel’s origins but usually are not.
+Three major fields of study—biblical, archaeological, and ancient Egyptian—should be synthesized in scholarly reconstructions of Israel’s origins but usually are not.
 Biblical and archaeological studies are mostly insular now, and some Egyptologists confess ignorance of biblical studies

-But insights from each of these disciplines must be merged to develop a comprehensive chronology of biblical Israel’s ancient origins.
-Without knowing the history of Egypt’s policies and presence in Canaan throughout the Late Bronze Age no reconstruction of Israel’s origins can be coherent within the larger historical context.
+But developing a comprehensive chronology of biblical Israel’s ancient origins requires that insights from each of these disciplines be merged.
+Without knowing the history of Egypt’s policies and presence in Canaan throughout the Late Bronze Age, no reconstruction of Israel’s origins can be coherent within the larger historical context.

 If the biblical narrative describing the Exodus through the period of the Judges is historically accurate, theologically consistent, and generationally continuous (as it appears to be), Egyptian presence and influence in Canaan during certain periods would have made the Israelite presence there geopolitically impossible.
 An often repeated and necessary observation in this study is that the Bible makes no mention of Israelite contact with Egyptian forces at any time after the Exodus.